M66B/FairEmail/PRIVACY.md

 ## Overview

-FairEmail **does not** collect any data.

-FairEmail **does not** send data to or store data on third party servers.
+FairEmail **does not** send account information and message data to third party servers.

+FairEmail **does not** allow other apps access to message data without your approval.

 FairEmail **does not** require unnecessary permissions.
 For more information on permissions, see [this FAQ](https://github.com/M66B/FairEmail/blob/master/FAQ.md#user-content-faq1).

-FairEmail **does not** allow other apps access to messages and attachments without your approval.

 FairEmail **does** follow the recommendations of [this EFF article](https://www.eff.org/deeplinks/2019/01/stop-tracking-my-emails).